 There have been so many posts whirling around in my head lately: so many words and so little time to write them down.

 I want to write about settling into Hanoi.
 How surreally lovely our new house is.
 How weird/nice it is to have a nanny for Charlie and how excellent it is that he loves her.
 How much better it has suited Lily to start school this time around, now that she's older.
-How cool it is that her class is full of kids from all corners of the globe and my thoughts on how this my affect her.
+How cool it is that her class is full of kids from all corners of the globe and my thoughts on how this might affect her.

 I want to write about living in a maze of alleyways that are too narrow for cars and the way that they are alive with neighborhood sounds and salespeople on bicycle who sing about their wares.
 I want to write about the dominance of the car in our built environment and ask what we lose through this and how it could be different.